Mir-Aadil1/My-Python-Beginner-Projects/Readme.md

 6. **Grep** : grep with recursive

+7. **JSON** : Explore Json funtionalities
+    - homebrew  : How to leverage api to gather info about all packages available
+    - popular packages : Leverage data gathered using homebrew.py to get list of popular packages in last 30, 90 and 365 days
 ## Usage

 Each project can be run individually by executing its respective Python script.